mickdowling16/theskateroom/TESTING.md

 24. Update profile: Fill out form on profile page to update profile information.
 PASSED
 25. Local Skateparks: Click locations to bring user to that point on the map: PASSED
 26. Privacy policy: Click privacy policy link in footer to bring me to privacy policy page.
 PASSED

+## Browser Compatibility

+I tested my site on Chrome, Firefox and Microsoft Edge.
+All browsers worked as expected with no errors and no differences

+## Responsiveness

+When testing responsiveness I used my laptop, phone and tablet along with Google developer tools to test the app on different screen sizes.
+I styles my app with bootstrap to account for smaller screen sizes and for it to be responsive on mobile and tablet.
+It works as expected on these different screen sizes.